Config reference: chunking

 Category: chunking

-Badges: - Affects recall/precision
+Badges: - Recall/precision

 chunking.chunking_strategy (CHUNKING_STRATEGY) — Chunking Strategy